“There are risks and costs to action. But they are far less

 INVESTMENT MANAGER OR INVESTMENT PRODUCT FEES

-Investment managers charges an annual fee (as a % of assets) for the day-to-day management of the investment or fund.
-Usually a fund’s performance is shown net of fees as unit trust prices are calculated on a net asset value basis, which is the total market value of all assets in the portfolio including any income accruals and less any permissible deductions from the portfolio divided by the number of units in issue.
+Investment managers charge an annual fee (as a % of assets) for the day-to-day management of the investment or fund.
+Usually, a fund’s performance is shown a net of fees as unit trust prices are calculated on a net asset value basis, which is the total market value of all assets in the portfolio including any income accruals and less any permissible deductions from the portfolio divided by the number of units in issue.

-In reality there are so many pitfalls in the way performance fees are calculated that as a rule of thumb we would recommend investors to rather opt for management fee structures only without any peformance fee component.
+In reality, there are so many pitfalls in the way performance fees are calculated that as a rule of thumb we would recommend investors to rather opt for management fee structures only without any performance fee component.

 Impact of costs on your investments